rtconner/laravel-addresses/README.md

 		@include('addresses::view', compact('separator'=>'<br>')) <!-- read-only html of address -->
 	@endforeach

-You can make call direcly on the Conners\Addresses\Address model if you want.
+You can make call direcly on the Conner\Addresses\Address model if you want.
 But you just have to be careful when reading/writing.
 The methods provided on \Addresses handle checks against the currently logged in user and making sure there are no duplicate primary addresses.